 - Holsclaw Hall

 - 7′ Steinway

 - Crowder Hall

 REHEARSAL AND WARM-UP SCHEDULE

-All rehearsals and/or activities using music facilities must be scheduled through the Technical Office.
+All rehearsals and/or activities using music facilities must be scheduled using the room request form.

-POLICY: Rehearsals in performance halls are limited to three hours per recital.
-Monday – Friday daytime rehearsals will have top priority.
-Evening/weekend rehearsals must be scheduled at least 48 hours in advance.
+POLICY: Rehearsals in performance halls are limited to one, two-hour rehearsal per recital.
+Rehearsals must be requested at least two weeks in advance.

 NO FOOD OR BEVERAGES ARE PERMITTED IN PERFORMANCE HALLS OTHER THAN WATER!